Pretzels Two Ways

 - Shape each strand into the Deathly Hallows symbol: Start with the Elder Wand, loop across to make the Resurrection Stone, and then wrap around to make the Cloak of Invisibility.
 Pinch corners to make the shape more triangular.

-- Set each pretzel on a parchment-lined sheet pan and set aside.
+- Set each pretzel on parchment-lined baking sheet and set aside.

-- Prepare a second sheet pan with well-greased parchment paper (or a silicone baking mat, no need to spray).
+- Prepare a second baking sheet with well-greased parchment paper (or a silicone baking mat, no need to spray).
 Also prepare your lye solution (see below).
 Set up your dipping station: Cover your work surface with a large plastic bag or plastic wrap.
-Place the lye solution in the middle, pretzels on one side, and prepared sheet pan on the other.
+Place lye solution in middle, pretzels on one side, and prepared baking sheet on the other.

-- Working with gloves and a slotted spoon, dip each pretzel seperately in the solution for no more than 10 seconds (flip pretzel over if needed).
-Move pretzels to the prepared sheet pan.
+- Working with gloves and a slotted spoon, dip each pretzel seperately in solution for no more than 10 seconds (flip pretzel over if needed).
+Move pretzels to prepared baking sheet.